NeugebauerLab/CoSTseq/README.md

 ## Installing the CoSTseq package

 CoSTseq uses Snakemake and a custom conda environment.
-In addition, the following software packages need to be installed and accessible for Snakemake: `fastp`, `STAR`, `UMIdedup`, `RNAstructure`, `ViennaRNA`.
+In addition, the following software packages need to be installed and accessible for Snakemake: `fastp`, `STAR`, `UMIdedup`, `RNAstructure`, `samtools`.
+Set the path to each software package in the `config/snake_CoST.yaml` file.

 ```bash
 # clone repository